 There are a number of formal requirements that must be met in order to make a valid and binding BFA.
 This means that it ought to be professionally drafted, and can still incur expense.

 Each party must obtain a certificate from a legal practitioner confirming that they have been advised, independently of the other party, as to the direct effects of the agreement upon them.
-This is largely due to a key disadvantage of the BFA – it is not necessarily scrutinised by the Court to ensure that it is just and fair.
+This is largely due to a key disadvantage of the Binding Financial Agreement – it is not necessarily scrutinised by the Court to ensure that it is just and fair.

-A BFA is not an order of the Court.
+A Binding Financial Agreement is not an order of the Court.
 Its terms therefore do not carry the same weight as Court orders, but are more correctly likened to terms of a contract – where there may be consequences of non-compliance, but there are also ways to have the agreement set aside.

-The advantages of entering into a BFA are that parties can arrange between themselves what they consider to be an equitable distribution of their assets whilst negating the need for court involvement.
-BFAs are also not limited to statutory limitation periods, and are therefore seen as being somewhat more flexible in some circumstances.
+The advantages of entering into a Binding Financial Agreement are that parties can arrange between themselves what they consider to be an equitable distribution of their assets whilst negating the need for court involvement.
+Binding Financial Agreements are also not limited to statutory limitation periods, and are therefore seen as being somewhat more flexible in some circumstances.

-At Bainbridge Legal we are willing to advise parties on their proposed BFAs, and even draft BFAs at your request.
+At Bainbridge Legal we are willing to advise parties on their proposed Binding Financial Agreements, and even draft Binding Financial Agreements at your request.
 That said, we do accept that there are risks attached.
-BFAs are easily set aside, and arguably more prone to being unfair or unjust towards one party.
-Notwithstanding this, we understand that BFAs have an important place in the Family Law jurisdiction.
+Binding Financial Agreements can be set aside under some limited circumstances, and arguably more prone to being unfair or unjust towards one party.
+Notwithstanding this, we understand that Binding Financial Agreements have an important place in the Family Law jurisdiction.
 They allow parties to enter into agreements when they might otherwise have been statute barred from filing in Court, it also allows parties to make agreements before and during a relationship.